 A vehicle-specific Tire and Loading Information label is attached to the center pillar (B-pillar).
-With the driver door open, you will find the label attached below the door lock post (striker).
 The Tire and Loading Information label shows the number of occupant seating positions (1), and the maximum vehicle capacity weight (2) in kilograms and pounds.

 The Tire and Loading Information label also shows the size of the original equipment tires (3) and the recommended cold tire inflation pressures (4).
-For more information on tires and inflation see Tires on page 10-52 and Tire Pressure on page 10-61.
+For more information on tires and inflation see Tires ⇒ 399 and Tire Pressure ⇒ 408.

 There is also important loading information on the vehicle Certification/Tire label.
-It tells you the Gross Vehicle Weight Rating (GVWR) and the Gross Axle Weight Rating (GAWR) for the front and rear axles.
+It may show the Gross Vehicle Weight Rating (GVWR) and the Gross Axle Weight Rating (GAWR) for the front and rear axles.
 See "Certification/Tire Label" later in this section.